drupol/cv/src/cv/cv-theme.typ

         #link("https://ec.europa.eu/info/departments/informatics_en")[Digit B.4] (#emph[Software Engineering Capabilities]).
-        In this role, I am part of a team of developers, responsible for developing #emph[GPT\@EC], an internal AI chatbot application based on GPT technology.
+        In this role, I am part of a team of developers, responsible for developing #emph[GPT\@EC], an internal AI chatbot application based on GPT technology, using open-source software.
 My primary focus is on designing and building a scalable, robust solution, ensuring optimal performance, security, and integration within the European Commission's ecosystem.
       ]